Grizzly-val/Eternaspire/README.md

 ## ✦ Overview ✦

-* Eternaspire * is a console-based, text-only, turn-based role-playing game built in Java.
+**Eternaspire is a console-based, text-only, turn-based role-playing game built in Java.**

-Players choose an avatar and ascend a mysterious tower said to grant any wish to those who conquer it.
+Players **choose an avatar** and ascend a** mysterious tower** said to grant any wish to those who conquer it.
 Whether seeking wealth, power, or knowledge, the only limit is the challenger’s imagination.

 As players climb the tower, they uncover fragments of its secrets and the stories of daring challengers who came before.
-The game combines strategic turn-based combat with exploration and storytelling, all through a simple console interface.
+The game combines strategic turn-based combat with exploration and storytelling, **all through a simple console interface.**

-Can you conquer this Tower?
+**Can you conquer this Tower?**

 This project showcases Java programming concepts such as object-oriented design, classes, inheritance, encapsulation, and control flow, along with user input handling and game logic.

-*Players Can:*
+**Players Can:**

-⚔️ - Pick a class from three characters!
+⚔️ - **Pick a class from three characters!**
 *
-♟Blade: the Mercenary
+♟**Blade**: the Mercenary
-♞Percival: The Knight
+♞**Percival**: The Knight
-♗Another Percival: The Paladin
+♗**Another Percival**: The Paladin
 *
-📈 - Fight remnants and echoes to level up their hp and attack as well as uncover hidden lore of the tower!
+📈 - **Fight** remnants and echoes to level up their hp and attack as well as uncover hidden lore of the tower!
-🔎 - Explore through ten floors, each with varying number of area and collect valuable loot!
+🔎 - **Explore** through ten floors, each with varying number of area and collect valuable loot!

 ## ✦ Project Structure ✦

 ## ✦ Features ✦
-*🛡️ Choose Your Job** – Pick from three unique classes, each with different base stats and background stories.
+*🛡️ **Choose Your Job**** – Pick from three unique classes, each with different base stats and background stories.
-*❤️ HP* – Fight for your own, deplete theirs.
+*❤️ **HP*** – Fight for your own, deplete theirs.
 *⚡SP* – Special moves are not free
 *⬆️⬇️ Ascend or Descend Floors* – Explore various areas on each floor of the tower.
 *⭐ Experience Points (XP)* – Earn XP to level up, increasing HP and SP.
 Leveling up fully restores HP and SP.